 - a.
 Place ill residents requiring precautions in private rooms.
 If a private room is unavailable, a room may be cohorted by residents with confirmed influenza OR a room may be cohorted by with residents with suspected influenza.
 Wear facemasks (e.g., a surgical or procedure mask) upon entering residents' rooms or when working within six feet of residents on droplet precautions.
+Additional precautions have been recommended by CDC during aerosol generating procedures.
 Remove facemasks when leaving residents' rooms, dispose of masks in waste container inside the resident's room and perform hand hygiene before leaving the resident's room. - b.
 If resident movement or transport is necessary, residents must wear facemasks. - c.
 Communicate information about residents with suspected or confirmed influenza to appropriate personnel before transferring them to other departments or healthcare facilities.
 For more information on isolation precautions visit CDC's website.